Chymyst/chymyst-core/docs/roadmap.md

 These features are considered for implementation in the next versions:

 Version 0.1: (Released.)
-Perform static analysis of reactions, and warn the user about certain situations with unavoidable livelock, deadlock, or nondeterminism.
+Perform static analysis of reactions, and warn the user about certain situations with unavoidable livelock, deadlock, or indeterminism.

 Version 0.2: (Released.)
 Rewrite the reaction scheduler, optimizing for performance and flexibility.
 In particular, do not lock the entire molecule bag - only lock some groups of molecules that have contention on certain molecule inputs (decide this using static analysis information).